jss367/jss367.github.io/_posts/2015-01-26-Python-Notes-II.md

 # Error handling

-There are [a bunch of python error messages](https://www.tutorialspoint.com/python/standard_exceptions.htm), which are known as standard exceptions.
+There are [a bunch of Python error messages](https://www.tutorialspoint.com/python/standard_exceptions.htm), which are known as standard exceptions.
 Here are some of the most common.

 ### IndexError